lune-climate/lune-docs/docs/src/guides/subaccounts-management.md

-# Using Sub Accounts to perform operations on behalf of your customers
+# Using Subaccounts to perform operations on behalf of your customers

 As a Lune account holder, you are able to track emissions and place orders on behalf of your customers.
 This will allow you to provide segregated data sets and reflect the quantitive outcome of their impact.